Interviews & Features

 The guitarist followed up his freshman effort with 1989’s High Gear and 1991’s Now Hear This — a pair of studio albums amplified by his brother’s vocal talents — and second solo album Introspection, released in 1993, that saw him stepping out in a decisively jazz-fusion direction.
 His more recent efforts have found him going deeper into fusion territory with a series of albums that pull from rock, funk, blues and jazz traditions, while exploring the boundaries of what’s possible on a six-string.

 Over the years, Howe has also developed a solid reputation as technical innovator, particularly for his strong utilization of tapping, unusual time signatures and his “hammer-on from nowhere” legato method.
-He’s made himself a name for himself as a stellar sideman and session musician with artists like Michael Jackson, N’Sync, Christina Aguilera, Rihanna, P Diddy, Tim McGraw and Salt-N-Pepa.
+He’s made a name for himself as a stellar sideman and session musician with artists like Michael Jackson, N’Sync, Christina Aguilera, Rihanna, P Diddy, Tim McGraw and Salt-N-Pepa.

 FGPO’s Jon Liebman recently reached out to Howe to find out more about his guitar origins and his unique perspectives on the instrument.